apollographql/apollo/docs/source/platform/vscode.md

 ---
 title: Apollo in your editor
-description: How to configure the Apollo VSCode extension
+description: How to configure the Apollo VS Code extension
 ---